Skip to main content

 Plugin Configuration

-The plugin is configured in rollup.client.js and rollup.server.js:
+The plugin is configured in build files:

-// rollup.client.js
+// rollup.client.js / rollup.server.js

 swc({